jo3-l/blog/content/posts/bitap.md

 }
 ```

 How can we improve this algorithm further?
 One observation we can make is that the in-progress states in `active` are now always integers between `0` and `len(P)`, the length of the pattern.
-If $P$ is not too long (implying $m$ is small), there may be a more efficient way to represent the `active` set instead of a list of integers.
+If $P$ is not too long, there may be a more efficient way to represent the `active` set instead of a list of integers.
 This idea is what leads us to our next modification, using _bitsets_ and bit manipulation, from which the bitap algorithm arises.

 ### Bit manipulation